Heavy Metal Test

 Send the tube with your urine sample together with the return envelope by post free of charge to our laboratory.

-In our specialist laboratory, your sample is tested for the concentration of aluminium, arsenic, lead, cadmium, chromium, cobalt, copper, nickel, mercury and zinc per gramme in your urine or per gramme of creatinine in the urine.
+In our specialist laboratory, your sample is tested for the concentration of aluminium, arsenic, lead, cadmium, chromium, cobalt, nickel, mercury and zinc per gramme in your urine or per gramme of creatinine in the urine.